LoNLI: An Extensible Framework for Testing Diverse Logical Reasoning Capabilities for NLI: Survey of Existing Datasets

-Based on such observations, many calls \cite{Schlangen-2021,DBLP:conf/naacl/BowmanD21} for proposing improved NLP benchmarks have poured in.
+Based on such observations, many calls \citep{Schlangen-2021,DBLP:conf/naacl/BowmanD21} for proposing improved NLP benchmarks have poured in.
 The following properties for an ideal NLU benchmark seems essential: 1) Benchmarks should make the connection between task and required capabilities explicit, where capabilities should be transferable across tasks (NLI, QA).
 2) Benchmarks should be hard to solve, and 3) extensible.
 4) Benchmarks should control for annotation artifacts and known biases.
 5) Benchmarks should enable an understanding of the limits of current systems as well as whether systems exhibit minimal expected functionalities.
+Next, we will discuss some of the relevant existing NLI benchmark datasets (with and without reasoning type annotations).
+We observe that most recent datasets fall short on one or multiple of these criterion, delineating the necessity of our testbench.